 About the course

 It is possible to study for a doctorate by part-time research in archaeology.
-Completing the DPhil on a part-time basis normally requires between four and six years of study, compared with a full-time DPhil which normally takes three to four years to complete.
+Completing the DPhil on a part-time basis normally requires between six and eight years of study, compared with a full-time DPhil which normally takes three to four years to complete.

 Graduates have taken on senior roles in academic research and professional practice.
 Several have become research associates on externally-funded University of Oxford research projects, and have combined this with developing teaching careers in higher education.
 One served as Chair of the Institute for Archaeologists, the UK’s leading professional body.
 Others have developed careers in heritage and archaeological practice, working for organisations such as Oxford Archaeology.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.